p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

-### Exercise 2: Deploy Frontend application
+### Exercise 2: Deploy a Frontend Application

- In this section you are going to deploy the frontend of acme-fitness (the demo application that you will be using in this lab), configure that with Spring Cloud Gateway (SCG) and validate that you are able to access the frontend.
-You will create a spring cloud gateway instance for acme-fitness and connect all the frontend/backend services to this gateway instance.
-This way the gateway instance acts as the proxy for any requests that are targeted towards the acme-fitness application.
+ In this section, you are going to deploy the frontend of acme-fitness (the demo application that you will be using in this lab), configure it with Spring Cloud Gateway (SCG), and validate that you are able to access the frontend.
+You will create a Spring Cloud Gateway instance for acme-fitness and connect all the frontend and backend services to this gateway instance.
+This way, the gateway instance acts as the proxy for any requests that are targeted towards the Acme-Fitness application.
 Routing rules bind endpoints in the request to the backend applications.
-In the task below, you will also create a rule in SCG to the frontend app.
+In the task below, you will also create a rule in SCG for the frontend app.

 The diagram below shows the final result once this section is complete: